worasom/aqi_thailand2/README.md

 # Data Sources

 ## Pollution Data

+- [Berkeley project](http://berkeleyearth.org/) provides historical PM2.5 data back until late 2016
 - [Thailand Pollution Department](http://air4thai.pcd.go.th/webV2/) Data only go back 2 months! so need to run scapper once a month using `src.data.download_data.update_last_air4Thai()` .
 Once can also writes a letter to ask for historical data directly.
 The request took about a month to process.
 The data has to be parsed from their excel files.
+- [Chiang Mai University Monitoring Stations](https://www.cmuccdc.org/) provides data from the University monitoring stations in the northern part of Thailand.
+Use `src.data.download_data.download_cdc_data()` to download this data.
+- [US Embassy](http://dosairnowdata.org/dos/historical/) US embassy in some cities collect PM2.5 data.
+Use `src.data.download_data.download_us_emb_data()` to download data.
 - [Vietnamese Pollution Department](http://enviinfo.cem.gov.vn/) Pollution data for major cities such as Hanoi.
 Data only go back 24 hours, so need to run scapper once a day.
 This is done using using `src.data.vn_data.download_vn_data()`
- - [Berkeley project](http://berkeleyearth.org/) provides historical PM2.5 data back until late 2016
- - [US Embassy](http://dosairnowdata.org/dos/historical/) US embassy in some cities collect PM2.5 data.
-Use `src.data.download_data.download_us_emb_data()` to download data.
- - [Chiang Mai University Monitoring Stations](https://www.cmuccdc.org/) provides data from the University monitoring stations in the northern part of Thailand.
-Use `src.data.download_data..download_cdc_data()` to download this data.
 - [The World Air
 Quality Project](https://aqicn.org/) has pollutions data from many cities, but only provide daily average data

 ## Weather Data